-The frenzy of interest of Large Language Models (LLMs) following of mass-market pretrained chatbots in late 2022 has been remarkable.
-Businesses, eager to harness the potential of LLMs, are rapidly integrating them into their operations and client facing offerings.
-Yet, the breakneck speed at which LLMs are being adopted has outpaced the establishment of comprehensive security protocols, leaving many applications vulnerable to high-risk issues.
+The frenzy of interest in Large Language Models (LLMs) following the release of mass-market pre-trained chatbots in late 2022 has been remarkable.
+Businesses eager to harness the potential of LLMs are rapidly integrating them into their operations and client-facing offerings.
+Yet, the breakneck speed at which development teams are adopting LLMs has outpaced the establishment of comprehensive security protocols, leaving many applications vulnerable to high-risk issues.

-The absence of a unified resource addressing these security concerns in LLMs was evident.
-Developers, unfamiliar with the specific risks associated with LLMs, were left scattered resources and OWASP's mission seemed a perfect fit to help drive safer adoption of this technology.
+The need for a unified resource addressing these security concerns in LLMs was evident.
+Developers, unfamiliar with the specific risks associated with LLMs, were left with scattered resources, and OWASP's mission seemed a perfect fit to help drive the safer adoption of this technology.